hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 There are some things to note.

-First, adding a **reasoning** to the response improves the grounding of the model.
+First, forcing the model to **justify its response** improved the grounding of the model.
 Those few extra tokens are completely ignored by the pipeline, but they make the decision more relevant and help with debugging.

 Second, **examples are key**.
 Few-shot learning not only reduced formatting errors, but helped the model tell apart shades of gray.
 To non-computational biologists, the three examples might look very similar and relevant; to me, there is a clear separation, and these examples help the model understand that.